mertall/mertall/_pages/about.md

 Mridul is an undergraduate at University of California - Davis (2021) with concentration in Mathematics and Scientific Computation.
 He has proved his problem solving acumen through continual practice with simple and effective methodologies in defining and finding solutions to a problem while he brings the encompassing and diverse experience of delivering unique solutions for a plethora of industries.

+## My Experience

+---
+### Current Roles

+Currently Tech Lead for REALOP I at [Space and Satellite Systems](https://www.ucdspaceandsatellitesystems.com/)
+* Computer Vision and Automated CubeSat Operating System research accepted to UC (University of California) Davis Undergraduate Research Conference.
+* Space and Satellite Systems is funded by [NASA](https://www.nasa.gov/content/about-cubesat-launch-initiative) and [The Green Iniatiave Fund](https://tgif.ucdavis.edu/) to deliver the first UC Davis CubeSat- REALOP I. Our defintion for success is recieving Earth Science data for Atmospheric Scientists at UC Davis- propelling research of Global Warming.
+* I began my journey as a Software Engineer attending the [CubeSAT Conference of 2019](https://www.linkedin.com/in/m161803398875s/detail/overlay-view/urn:li:fsd_profileTreasuryMedia:(ACoAACPUQp8BFbg_2SYAMZP5IzlGJQriLrFAYAM,1589568728711)/).
+After talking with NASA, big and small CubeSat manufacturers, and other schools I gained and provided excellent insight into the strengths and weaknesses of our CubeSats technical systems.
+Follwing this conference I developed autonomous control systems and eventually earned a position as Tech Lead.
+* I was given the opportunity to present in front of NASA engineers and researchers during the [Preliminary Design Review](https://docs.google.com/presentation/d/1vQKaiEhmzjhkJINsw5upEErIL7w0eli49ZhPyFmvKlU/edit?usp=sharing) for REALOP I.
+* After delving deep into the technical system I decided to focus attention on managing human capital.
+In accordance I developed the [Agile Development Plan](https://docs.google.com/document/d/1HTuV9DAut5XUEbByYMVwbrtg67TxJGHilfT-uTqb6LQ/edit?usp=sharing) with help from Space and Satellite System's president.
+* Most recently the REALOP I work I have been doing for almost 3 years ultimately became topics for research which were accepted to UC Davis.
+In addition I briefly took a few months to analyze overall computational effeciency of the system.
+I was able to reduce system time complexity by by O(N^2) through leveraging OOP and discarding multiple for loops that were being computed every half second.

+Currently Officer at [AI Society](http://aisocietydavis.com/) fostering educational workshops and project iniatives to expose UC Davis undergraduates to the 'black box' in ML and AI.
+* Gave Talk on Math behind Machine Learning

+---
+### Past Roles

+I was a Full Stack Engineer (2 month Contract) working with a company overseas.
+I consulted for their technical system streaming between a 360 camera and VR headset.
+Eventually I developed a $20,000 Peer to Peer LAMP Full Stack with Node.js, Unity, AWS, and C/C# (NDA).

+I was a Machine Learning Research Assistant of [Dr. Rishidev Chaudhuri's Research Group @ UC Davis Center for Neuroscience](https://chaudhurilab.faculty.ucdavis.edu/people/).
+I increased the rate of computation for predictive lab results- mapping rats' spatial movement to brain activity, due to development of Big Data Pipeline.
+Open sourced [Sparse PCA Backend](https://github.com/mridulsar/PCA).

+I was a AI Developer at VMware earning an opportunity with [Abhishek Purushothama](https://www.linkedin.com/in/abhishekpurushothama/) due to my past experience with text pre processing and NLP.
+Utilized CoreNLP, Spacy, NLTK, BERT, SQUAD2.0, and distrubted systems to develop a business centric Question Answer Bot (NDA).

+A page detailing all of my other [work and skills](https://mertall.github.io/mertall//cv/).
 ---
 ### Microbiologist turned Mathematician